Spontoon Island

 www.squareone.org/Hapa/

-Real World Pacific Islands Reference
+Real World Pacific Islands References

 White Shadows in the South Seas by Federick O'Brien.